 During generator set operation, AC current is produced in the windings of the stator.
 All stators have two AC output windings (T1-T2 and T3-T4) for powering the load and a separate winding (B1-B2) for battery charging.
-On 4.0 kilowatt sets, the AC output windings are wired in parallel (T1 connected internally to T3) to produce 120 volts only.
 All stators also have two lead wires (S1 and S2) that are used with the voltage regulating transformer.